Computer and Information Sciences (CISC)

 This course provides the needed knowledge to understand the technologies and services that enable cloud computing, discusses different types of cloud computing models and investigates security and legal issues associated with cloud computing.
 Topics include Cloud infrastructure components and interfaces, essential characteristics of Cloud platforms, common deployment modes, techniques for deploying and scaling cloud resources and security implication of cloud resources.

-Attributes: CSNS, CSSS, CYSM, DATA, EDDS.
+Attributes: CSNS, CSSS, CYAI, CYSM, DATA, EDDS.

 CISC 5595.
 Operating Systems.
 (3 Credits)